iwalabs/refinerycms-auto_fbposts/readme.md

 Go to Refinery admin and set appropriate Facebook API key.

+Access token can be created by using FB Graph API Explorer tools.
+Make sure you *disabled* "Remove Offline access permission".
+Facebook page is any page the facebook accound can post to.

 ### Set up Cron Job for blog published in the future.

 Set your cron job to run the following task.